-Aetna considers intra-operative cryoanalgesia of the intercostal nerves medically necessary for the management of post-thoracotomy pain and other types of chronic pain.
+Aetna considers intra-operative and post-operative cryoanalgesia of the intercostal nerves experimental and investigational for the management of post-thoracotomy pain and other types of chronic pain.

 Aetna considers the passive cold compression therapy units (e.g., AirCast Cryo Cuff, AirCast Cryo Strap, the Polar Care Cub unit, and the Polar Pack) medically necessary DME to control swelling, edema, hematoma, hemarthrosis and pain.
 Aetna considers the passive cold compression therapy units experimental and investigational for all other indications because their effectiveness for indications other than the ones listed above has not been established.

 Aetna considers active cold compression therapy units with mechanical pumps and portable refrigerators (e.g., AutoChill, Game Ready, IceMan, NanoTherm, Prothermo, and Vascutherm) experimental and investigational because they have not been proven to offer clinically significant benefits over passive cold compression therapy units.